 Monday-Friday 8:00 a.m. - 4:00 p.m. or by appointment

-The Kenton County Conservation District meets the second Tuesday of each month, 5:00 p.m., at the Independence Courthouse, 5272 Madison Pike, Independence, Kentucky.
+The Kenton County Conservation District Board meets on the second Thursday of each month, 5:00 p.m., at the Independence Courthouse, 5272 Madison Pike, Independence, Kentucky.

 Your conservation district is a Special Purpose Government Entity responsible for carrying out a comprehensive program to protect our soil, water, and other natural resources.
 It works closely with the USDA Natural Resources Conservation Service and the KY Cabinet for Environmental and Public Protection.
 The county conservation district operates in the Kentucky Division of Conservation under the Kentucky Department for Natural Resources.